Daleniant/ProcrastinationPurger/README.md

 the perfect tool to help you with your crippling procrastination.
 It uses advanced algorithms to plan out your study sessions so you will never be studying AT THE LAST MINUTE ever again.
 All you need to do is to input when you are free and any upcoming tests or assignment and it will give you a scheldule detailing exactly when you should study.
 Remember to refresh after putting in your availability and due dates

-To run, download the source code from release 2 V2.0.0 and run main.py from github, download Python 3.9 and following libraries prior to that:
+To run, download the source code(zip archive down below) from release 2 V2.0.0 and run main.py from github, download Python 3.9 and following libraries prior to that:
 1. pandas
 2. tkinter
 Finally run the application file!